Skip to content

-Launch Stepping Up for Youth
+Launch Stepping Up for Youth in Your State

 Nationally, 7 out of 10 youth in detention have a diagnosable mental health condition, compared to only 2 out of 10 youth in the general population.
+This disparity highlights the role that unmet behavioral health needs play in juvenile justice involvement and signals an urgent need for systems to act.

-States that launch a Stepping Up for Youth initiative will receive technical assistance (TA) from The Council of State Governments (CSG) Justice Center at the state and local levels.
-This support helps states identify, implement, and expand best practices to safely reduce detention and increase connections to care for young people with serious behavioral health needs who are at risk of being or are in the juvenile justice system.
+States or counties that launch a Stepping Up for Youth initiative will receive technical assistance (TA) from The Council of State Governments (CSG) Justice Center that helps leaders identify, implement, and expand policies and best practices to safely reduce detention and increase connections to care for young people with serious behavioral health needs who are at risk of being or are in the juvenile justice system.

 Kansas Youth Initiative

 In 2024, Governor Laura Kelly launched the nation’s first Stepping Up for Youth (SU-Y) initiative in collaboration with the CSG Justice Center and the state’s Departments of Corrections, Aging and Disability Services, and Children and Families.
+To implement the initiative, Kansas also launched a Stepping Up for Youth Technical Assistance Center.

 In Kansas, the work is building on existing efforts, including the funding of youth crisis centers and the implementation of Juvenile Detention Alternatives Initiative sites.